logicalmechanism/distributed_representation/README.md

 # Using The DAO

-This proof-of-concept using a two-teir system where the upper tier is controlled by the multisig DAO and the lower teir is controlled by contributors delegating their Lovelace to the DAO.
+This proof-of-concept DAO using a two-teir system where the upper tier is controlled by a multisig and the lower tier is controlled by contributors delegating their Lovelace to the DAO.

 ## Data Contract

 Inside the `dao` folder are all the scripts for updating the mutlisig and data.
-The scripts update the data from the `data/dao/update-dao-datum.json` file so any changes will need to made to that file for DAO data updates.
-This is also the file that the `complete_build.sh` file updates at compile time.
+The update scripts use data from the `data/dao/update-dao-datum.json` file so any changes will need to be applied to that file for DAO data updates.
+This is also the file that the `complete_build.sh` script updates at compile time.

 Use the `starter` wallet and create the DAO UTxO.